-- After installation of the Delta 66 hardware, boot your system and start Windows.
-During the Windows boot procedure, new hardware will be automatically detected. - Choose the Install of "driver from disk provided by hardware manufacturer," then click OK. - 3.
-An 'Install From Disk' dialog will prompt you to copy files from the A:\ drive.
+- 1. After installation of the Delta TDIF hardware, boot your system and start Windows.
+During the Windows boot procedure, new hardware will be automatically detected. - 2.
+Choose the Install of "driver from disk provided by hardware manufacturer," then click OK. - 3.
+An 'Install From Disk' will prompt you to copy files from the A:\ drive.
 Insert the Driver software CD into your CD ROM drive.
-Type in the drive letter of your CD drive (we will assume here that it is D:\) and the path to the Delta drivers, which will be D:\Delta Products\Delta98 (these drivers also work in
+Type in the drive letter of your CD drive (we will assume here that it is D:\) and the path to the Delta drivers for your OS.

-- Win95).
 Click 'Next>'. - 4.
 Windows will start to copy files, with a progress indicator on the screen.
-Once this process completes itself, your Delta 66 will be ready for action.
+Once this process completes itself, your Delta TDIF will be ready for action.

 After completion of the driver installation, Windows may require you to restart Windows.
-If it does request a restart, remove the Drivers CD from the CD drive and respond by clicking "Yes".
-The system will restart and your Delta 66 is ready for play.
+If it does request a restart, remove the Drivers CD Disk from the CD drive and respond "Yes".
+The system will restart and your Delta TDIF is ready for play.

-Windows NT Installation
+Windows NT/2000 Installation

-- 1. Power up your computer after physically installing the Delta 66 card. - 2.
-Go to Start | Settings | Control Panel and double click on 'Multimedia.'
-Click the 'Devices' tab, then click the 'Add' button. - 3.
+- 1. Power up your computer after physically installing the Delta TDIF interface card. - 2.
+Go to Start | Settings | Control Panel and double click on 'Multimedia.' - 3.
+Click the 'Devices' tab, then click the 'Add' button. - 4.
 "Unlisted or Updated Driver" will be highlighted at the top of the list.
+Click OK.

-Click OK. - 4.
-The 'Install Driver' box will prompt you to insert the driver disk, and the A: prompt will appear as the path.
+- 5. The 'Install Driver' box will prompt you to insert the driver disk, and the A: prompt will appear as the path.
 Insert the Drivers CD into your CD ROM drive.
-Type in the drive letter of your CD drive (we will assume here that it is D:\) and the path to the Delta drivers, which will be D:\Delta Products\DeltaNT.
-Click OK. - 5.
+Type in the drive letter of your CD drive (we will assume here that it is D:\) and the path to the Delta drivers for your OS.
+Click OK. - 6.
 The "M Audio Delta Interface Card" driver will appear in the Add Unlisted or Updated Driver dialog box.
-Click OK. - Windows NT will require you to restart your computer for the changes to take effect.
+Click OK. - 7.
+Windows NT will require you to restart your computer for the changes to take effect.
 Choose "Restart Now."
-Upon restart, your Delta 66 will be ready for use.
+Upon restart, your Delta TDIF will be ready for use.